 As the wife reached for the door to leave, our client grabbed his wife’s arm to prevent her from opening the door.
-The wife then called the Redondo Beach Police, who arrested our client for felony domestic violence (Penal Code § 273.5).
-The wife had a significant and visible bruise to her upper arm, but nothing more.
+The wife became very upset that her husband would try to control her, so she quickly called the Redondo Beach Police, who she knew would arrest our client for felony domestic violence (Penal Code § 273.5).
+Her call caused the exact result she expected.
+The wife, however, had a significant and visible bruise to her upper arm, but nothing more.

-Summary: Redondo Beach, bail reduced and felony domestic violence case negotiated to misdemeanor battery (Penal Code § 242) only.
+Summary: Redondo Beach, client grabs his wife’s arm as she is trying to leave to take a walk to get a break in an argument the two were having, client arrested, bail reduced and felony domestic violence case negotiated to misdemeanor battery (Penal Code § 242) only.

-On this case, however, the Redondo Beach Police set bail at $50,000, which our client was unable to afford a bond for to secure his release.
-While in jail, our client then suffered a seizure and spent several days in a coma, prompting his being taken to a hospital.
-The seizure was apparently related to his drinking.
+On this case, however, the Redondo Beach Police set bail at $50,000, which is the level for felony domestic violence.
+Our client was unable to afford a bond for to secure his release.
+While in jail, our client then suffered a seizure likely due to alcohol withdrawal and spent several days in a coma, prompting his being taken to a hospital.

 At the arraignment two days later, we then filed a written motion to reduce bail, which the Court granted.
-The bail was reduced from $50,000 to $20,000, which allowed our client to bail out.
-This was quite a break for our client, as he needed to get to work.
+The bail was reduced from $50,000 to $20,000, which financially allowed our client to post the bail bond to be released from jail.
+This was quite a welcome break for our client, as he needed to get to work.

 Torrance Superior Courthouse

-At the first pre-trial conference, Greg Hill from our office negotiated with the Redondo Beach City Prosecutor for several hours, eventually persuading her to amend the complaint to simple battery (Penal Code § 242), as mutual combat was involved and the client’s wife recanted her story told to the police.
+At the first pre-trial conference, with the client’s wife present, Greg Hill from our office negotiated with the Redondo Beach City Prosecutor for several hours, eventually persuading her to amend the complaint to simple battery (Penal Code § 242), as mutual combat was involved (according to the police report) and the client’s wife recanted her story she told to the police.

 Our client was happy to accept the plea bargain, as his employment would be imperiled with a domestic violence charge, but less endangered with a straight battery charge.
-The plea terms involved a $400 contribution to a victims of domestic violence fund (mandatory under California (this rose to $500 in 2014)) and 52 weeks of the “batterer’s program” required in all cases of spousal abuse.
+The plea terms involved a $400 contribution to a victims of domestic violence fund (mandatory under California (this rose to $500 in 2014)) and 52 weeks of a court approved “batterer’s program” required in all cases of spousal abuse.

-The booking fee, as well as all fines and community service (five days is mandated under the Penal Code, but often not imposed), were waived by virtue of our client’s 17 days in custody.
+The booking fee, as well as all fines and community service (eight hours is mandated under the Penal Code, but often not imposed), were waived by virtue of our client’s 17 days in custody.